Combinatorial decision-making driven by multicomponent surface condensates: Lattice liquid model

 The lattice is initialized with only \emph{input} species and solvent.
 Input species are assigned randomly to lattice sites according to a total sum of a fraction $\phi_i$ for each input species~$i$.
 All remaining sites are filled with the inert solvent ($i=0$).

-Once initialized, the system is evolved via repeated MC moves (either NVT or $\mu$VT with equal probability) until the total free energy and the species counts remain stable over a sufficiently long period (on the order of $10^5$ accepted moves) and independent of sampling protocol (i.e. frequency of NVT vs $\mu$VT swaps or lattice size).
+Once initialized, the system is evolved via repeated MC moves (either NVT or $\mu$VT with equal probability) until the total free energy and the species counts remain stable over a sufficiently long period (on the order of $10^5$ accepted moves).
+Asymptotic behavior was verified to be independent of sampling protocol (i.e. frequency of NVT vs $\mu$VT swaps or lattice size), as expected for equilibrium.
 We record 1000 equally spaced lattice configurations over the MC protocol and use the last 100 frames to estimate average species counts as the near-equilibrium state for analysis.
 Each simulation condition is repeated in triplicate, i.e. with 3 different random seeds but identical parameters, for averaging.